 That is why the “mini-wah” was invented.
 For easier transportation & less space taken up on the pedalboard.
 The Led light thing I believe they are still working on.
 LOL!!
 I’ll admit, it does help to see as much as possible when your playing in a dark venue.

 Guitar players have enough to worry about, no need to make it harder trying to determine where the wah pedal is when you need to step on it.
 But then again, if it doesn’t hinder Slash’s playing when he’s all drunk (or at least used to be) then it shouldn’t hinder ours.
 LOL!!!

 I will have to say though, I did see GNR over the summer of 2017 and I must admit they still got it!
 Slash played & sounded KILLER so did Axle & the whole band.

 I think for the sound quality, consistency, reliability & price range your not going to go wrong with either the original Dunlop Crybaby Wah or the “Mini” Dunlop Crybaby Wah.
 The wah pedal has been around since the ’60s.
 The Dunlop Crybaby Wah has been around since the ’80s and is still as popular today as it ever was.
 Still used by millions to help create musical masterpieces & proudly will be as long as there is electricity to plug an electric guitar into.

 No matter your style, if you are looking for a new sound, or a new pedal to boost your inspiration, I recommend you check out the Dunlop Crybaby Wah pedal.
 Or if you are tight on space and need something smaller on your pedalboard or just want to use one pedal real quick, be sure to check out the mini Dunlop wah pedal.
 The “mini-me” of its bigger brother.

-Until our next lesson, Take care.
+Keep practicing and until our next lesson, take care.